mstcgalis/personal-website/content/posts/sample-terminal.md

 To set up an easy and replicable way of using **yt-dlp**, we have to modify our shell configuration file.
 For me (and most current version MacOS users), this is `~/.zshrc`. you can find it using the `Shift + Command + G` shortcut in Finder and typing in the afformentioned filepath (`~/.zshrc`).
 This is just a simple text file, so editing it via TextExit works perfect.

-Just add this silly little code (a shell function definition) to your shell configuration file and you should be set.
+Just add this silly little code (a shell function definition) to your shell configuration file, save it and you should be set.
 If you want to download to a different folder, just modify the `--output` parameter (in my case it is `~/Music`, where `~` is the user home directory).

 ```shell
 function sample() {